temporalio/documentation/blog/2022-07-15-typescript-1.0.0.md

 tutorials](https://docs.temporal.io/typescript/introduction/).
 If you have questions, you can post a new topic with the `typescript-sdk` tag on our [community forum](https://community.temporal.io/).

-We're building Temporal because we want to help developers easily write reliable code.
+We're building Temporal because we want to enable developers to easily build highly reliable applications.
 We hope you find it useful!